-In this article, we reviewed all the best headphones and found the ones that are worth buying.
-Let’s look at the best $100 studio headphones and review their features, audio quality, and benefits, so you can pick the right one.
+This article reviewed all the best headphones and found the ones worth buying.
+Let’s look at the best $100 studio headphones and review their features, audio quality, and benefits so that you can pick the right one.

 Top 8 Best Studio Headphones Under $100